395t/coding-assignment-week-12-opn-2/README.md

 The Joint approach was trained for 30 epochs, learning rate = 1e-3, and a batch size = 128, using Cross Entropy Loss and Adam Optimizer.
 For the Decoupled methods, the backbone network was trained for 30 epochs, and the classifiers were re-trained for 10 epochs with the same batch size, learning rate, and other training/optimization parameters as the Joint approach.
 The Tau hyperparameter was set to 0.2.

 The Decoupled method outperforms the Joint training approach on the Long-tailed Variant of CIFAR-10 by about 5%, especially with the cRT method.
 With the Joint training approach, the sampling methods were important to obtain good results as Square-root sampling led to an approximate 3% performance gain over instance-balanced sampling.
-In my experiments with CIFAR-10, the cRT classifier outperformed the Tau-Norm classifier.
+In our experiments with CIFAR-10, the cRT classifier outperformed the Tau-Norm classifier.
 Unlike the results in the paper, for this dataset, we found that Square-root sampling outperformed instance-balanced sampling for both cRT and Tau-Norm classifiers.
 Overall, decoupling the representation network and the classifier led to a significant performance gain for this particular dataset.

 **Long-tailedCIFAR-100**